Columbus Landmark Honors the Civil War Battle of Iuka

 Iuka Historic Documents

-Diversity in Columbus
+Diversity of Soldiers From Columbus

 Columbus, Ohio was founded in 1812 and welcomed immigrants from all over the world.
-Neighborhoods were named for immigrant groups and some of these names have stuck into the 21st Century.
+Neighborhoods were named for immigrant groups and some of these names have stuck into the 21st century.
 German Village in the south part of the city os one of these, commemorating the German immigrants that built much of the city industries and all of its early breweries.

 Our Germans also made up a large proportion of the Union Soldiers in the Civil War, arriving at local military camps in Columbus from New York, Pennsylvania, and Ohio.The city also supports an Italian Village and its Continent Mall and apartment dwellings in the north end of town were built to resemble a European town before World War II.